 In June 2009, FRA launched comprehensive legal research into national and international human rights guarantees available to persons with intellectual disabilities and mental health problems.
-The legal study covers all relevant aspects of the anti-discrimination and equality framework.
-In particular it focuses on the incorporation of the UN Convention on the Rights of Persons with Disabilities (CRPD) into national law in EU Member States.
+The legal study covered all relevant aspects of the anti-discrimination and equality framework.
+In particular it focused on the incorporation of the UN Convention on the Rights of Persons with Disabilities (CRPD) into national law in EU Member States.
 For more about the CRPD.

-The study also looks at the protection of specific fundamental rights, such as the right to life, freedom from torture, the right to privacy and right to family life, and the right to liberty and security, and a fair trial.
+The study also looked into the protection of specific fundamental rights, such as the right to life, freedom from torture, the right to privacy and right to family life, and the right to liberty and security, and a fair trial.
 Finally, the issues of involuntary placement and involuntary treatment as well as competence, capacity and guardianship are at the core of the legal data collection.
 The data was collected by FRA's network of legal experts (FRALEX).

 Data collection on the social situation of people with intellectual disabilities and mental health problems started in 2010.
 Desk research covered all EU Member States.
 In addition, primary data was collected in Bulgaria, France, Germany, Greece, Hungary, Latvia, Romania, Sweden and the UK.

 Interviews were conducted with people with actual experience of intellectual disability or mental health problems, their families and carers as well as with service providers and health, social, disability and legal professionals.